-The main relevant presentational difference is that under Solvency II all assets held for linked contracts are consolidated and reported as a single distinct asset class, whereas in the IFRS financial statements the underlying assets and liabilities within the unit-linked funds are separated out and shown according to the nature of each particular instrument.
-As such the total asset value shown in the IFRS financial statements is higher than that shown in the Solvency II balance sheet by £6bn, with a correspondingly equal higher value of the associated liabilities.
-The main component of this difference relates to the presentational treatment of the fair value of derivative liabilities within unit-linked funds.
+The main relevant presentational difference is that under Solvency II all assets held for linked contracts are consolidated and reported as a single distinct asset class, whereas in the IFRS financial statements the underlying assets and liabilities within the unit-linked funds are separated out and shown according to the nature of each particular item.
+For example, in the IFRS financial statements the fair value of derivative liabilities within unit-linked funds is presented as a liability item, whereas the Solvency II treatment presents it as a negative amount within the total value of assets held for linked contracts.
+As such the total asset value shown in the IFRS financial statements for 31 December 2024 is higher than that shown in the Solvency II balance sheet by £2.2bn, with a correspondingly equal higher value of the associated liabilities.